ni/vscode-ni-python-dataplugins/README.md

 ![Creating a new DataPlugin](./docs/images/create-new-dataplugin.gif)

 **Step 3.** Export the DataPlugin.
 Right-click the \*.py file you want to export.

-Choose __NI DataPlugins: Export DataPlugin__.
-Create a file `.file-extensions` in the root directory of your project and list all file extensions that you want your DataPlugin to support.
-If no list is defined, you will be prompted to provide a list of file extensions when you export your DataPlugin.
+- __NI DataPlugins: Export DataPlugin__: Use this option to publish your DataPlugin and make it available to other users.
+Your code will be embedded in the *.uri file.
+- __NI DataPlugins: Register DataPlugin for Development__: Use this option to register the DataPlugin exclusively on your development machine and test your code changes in DIAdem, LabVIEW, or SystemLink.

 ## Advanced Settings

 ### Custom Template

 Start writing your DataPlugin with your own custom template.
 Simply add your template to the `examples` directory.
 You find the example folder at `$HOME/.vscode/extensions/vscode-ni-python-dataplugins` under Mac and Linux or at `%USERPROFILE%\.vscode\extensions` folder under Windows.

+### .file-extensions

+Create a file `.file-extensions` in the root directory of your project and list all file extensions that you want your DataPlugin to support.
+If no list is defined, you will be prompted to provide a list of file extensions when you export your DataPlugin.

 ### Export Path